Subscribe

 River Island case study with Bloomreach

 River Island is a UK-based fashion retailer offering cutting-edge styles for men, women, and children.
-In order to maximize their email marketing efforts, the brand turned to Bloomreach Engagement to improve domain reputation, build customer loyalty, and maintain email-driven revenue.
+In order to maximize its email marketing strategy, the brand turned to Bloomreach Engagement to improve domain reputation, build customer loyalty, and maintain email-driven revenue.

 Bloomreach Engagement went to work with A/B tests designed to test email frequency and categorize subscribers accordingly.
 After implementing the suggested email marketing strategies, River Island was able to drive a significant 30.9% increase in revenue per email, a 26% increase in email open rate, and a 12.8% decrease in unsubscribe rate.